gauditech/gaudi-docs/docs/data-modeling.md

 ## Computeds

-`computed` properties are arithmetic expressions that calculate values on the fly, meaning its value is not persisted to the database.
+`computed` properties are arithmetic expressions that calculate values on the fly, meaning its value is not persisted to the database but is available as a property on fetched model records.
 You can use them in `select` and `filter` blocks.

 List of supported functions and operators: TODO show here or link to another page/section